microsoft/playwright/docs/src/api/params.md

   This is opposite to the `'visible'` option.

 ## browser-option-ignoredefaultargs
-* langs: chsharp, js, python
+* langs: js, python
 - `ignoreDefaultArgs` <[boolean]|[Array]<[string]>>

 If `true`, Playwright does not pass its own configurations args and only uses the ones from [`option: args`].
 If an array is given, then filters out the given default arguments.
 Dangerous option; use with care.
 Defaults to `false`.

-## java-browser-option-ignoredefaultargs
+## csharp-java-browser-option-ignoredefaultargs
-* langs: java
+* langs: csharp, java
 - `ignoreDefaultArgs` <[Array]<[string]>>

 If `true`, Playwright does not pass its own configurations args and only uses the ones from [`option: args`].
 Dangerous option; use with care.

-## java-browser-option-ignorealldefaultargs
+## csharp-java-browser-option-ignorealldefaultargs
-* langs: java
+* langs: csharp, java
 - `ignoreAllDefaultArgs` <[boolean]>

 If `true`, Playwright does not pass its own configurations args and only uses the ones from [`option: args`].